Timothy Snyder: Views on Russia

-Snyder launched a $1.25m crowdfunding initiative to upgrade Ukraine's air defenses.
-According to Snyder, the only way to end the war is for Putin's Russia to "win by losing": only if Ukraine wins will it be possible for the dictator to leave the scene, and for the country to start a democratic process that will benefit Russia itself.
+Snyder launched a $1.25 million crowdfunding initiative to upgrade Ukraine's air defenses.
+According to Snyder, the only way to end the war is for Russia to "win by losing" and admit defeat.
+Snyder claims that a withdrawal from Ukraine will result in Putin's removal and another democratization of Russia.
 Snyder is on the list of 200 Americans who are barred from entering Russian territory, under sanctions announced by the Russian government in November 2022.

-In 2015, Snyder delivered a series of lectures in Kyiv, Dnipro, and Kharkiv.
-The lectures, delivered in Ukrainian, were open to the public; they focused on Snyder's historical research and the contemporary political situation in Ukraine.

 In The Road to Unfreedom, Snyder argues that Vladimir Putin's government in Russia is authoritarian, and that it uses fascist ideas in its rhetoric.
-In December 2018, during a discussion with John Connelly (another historian of Eastern Europe), Snyder referred to this as schizo-fascism:
+In December 2018, during a discussion with John Connelly, Snyder referred to this as "schizo-fascism":